REAL ID Document Check

 - Lease agreements or mortgage documents

-Proof of Legal Name, Date of Birth and/or Gender Designation Change (if applicable)
+Proof of Legal Name or Date of Birth Change

 If your current legal name or date of birth is different from the information on your birth certificate or legal status document, you must show legal proof of the change.
 Please note: If you are using a passport as your proof of identity and your passport reflects your current name, YOU DO NOT NEED TO SHOW PROOF OF NAME CHANGE.